|

 And

-so we delight in finding that with Guemura as the key and joining
+so we delight in our pedigree studies as we find the influential Guemura as the key and joining

-branch, the same Ghazieh tail female lines of both sire
+branch for the Ghazieh tail female lines of both sire

-and dam meet for us, even in mid-pedigree, in all our recent foals by Blitzen of Pico
+and dam of all our recent foals by Blitzen of Pico

-out of our foundation mares, with many, many such similar crosses from
+out of our foundation mares, with many, many similar crosses from

 the Bint Helwa